 If you are using child care software, your software provider will be able to assist you in completing these final steps.
 If you are not using child care software, you can complete these tasks directly on the Provider Entry Point.
-Task Cards with step by step instructions will be published on this website for each of the tasks you’ll need to complete.
+Task Cards with step by step instructions for completing each of these tasks on the PEP are published below.

 What is PRODA?